devopsdays/devopsdays-web/content/events/2023-organizer-summit/speaker-info.md

 ### Check-in

-You'll be able to register from 8am on Tuesday, at the summit location.
+You'll be able to check in starting at 8am on Tuesday, at the summit location.

 ### Attendance